Franco Armani

-Franco Armani ([ˈfɾaŋko aɾˈmani]; born 16 October 1986) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División club River Plate and the Argentina national team.
+Franco Armani ([ˈfɾaŋko aɾˈmani]; born 16 October 1986) is an Argentine professional footballer who plays as a goalkeeper for Argentine Primera División club River Plate, which he is captain.
+He was a member of the Argentina team that won the 2022 FIFA World Cup.

 Club career

+Early career and Atletico Nacional

-Franco Armani left Deportivo Merlo in 2010 for Medellin's Atletico Nacional.
+Armani left Deportivo Merlo in 2010 for Medellin's Atlético Nacional.
 He stayed for 8 seasons and became their first choice goalkeeper.
 He was described as a hero to the Nacional fans, particularly being praised as an effective and reliable shot-stopper.
 Armani would go on to win thirteen trophies, including the Copa Libertadores – South America's Champions League – against Independiente del Valle in 2016.

+River Plate

 In January 2018, River Plate paid Armani's buyout clause to Nacional, a reported $3 million.
 On 11 January 2018, he signed a three-year contract with Los Millonarios, which was renewed for an additional year in May 2018.
 On 14 March 2018, he was named man of the match in River's 2–0 triumph over arch rivals Boca Juniors for the 2017 Supercopa Argentina.
 The man of the match award was sponsored by the fast food company Burger King and he was literally 'crowned' on the pitch after the game.